-- The State of Research at the College and Dean's Excellence in Research Awards & Keynote Address: is a two-hour event including a presentation by Senior Associate Dean for Research Gordon Jensen, M.D., Ph.D., on "The State of Research at the UVM Larner College of Medicine, and an
+- The State of Research at the College and Dean's Excellence in Research Awards included a presentation by Senior Associate Dean for Research Gordon Jensen, M.D., Ph.D., on the State of Research at the UVM Larner College of Medicine, and an

-Fellow, Outstanding Research Publication by a Resident, Senior Research of the Year at the UVM Health Network Medical Group (UVMHNMG), Junior Research of the Year at the UVMHNMG, and faculty awards for Research Mentorship, Rising Star
+Fellow, Outstanding Research Publication by a Resident, Senior Researcher of the Year at the UVM Health Network Medical Group (UVMHNMG), Junior Researcher of the Year at the UVMHNMG, and faculty awards for Research Mentorship, Rising Star

-2018 Dean's Excellence in Research Award Winners
+2021 Dean's Excellence in Research Award Winners

-The Graduate Student and Postdoctoral Trainee Showcase
+The Graduate Student Trainee Showcase

 Junior Graduate Category